Black Bean Salad with Barley

 Black beans, also called turtle beans are part of the legume family.
 These beans have been eaten for the past 7000 years and were first used in South America.
 Now they are enjoyed all over the world.

 Not only are they healthy, but versatile too as they can be used in many different types of cold or hot dishes, or eaten all alone.
-Most super market or grocery stores will carry black beans either canned or dried in packages.
+Most supermarkets or grocery stores will carry black beans either canned or dried in packages.